shapelets/khiva/doc/markdown/INSTALLATION.md

 ### Generating the Khiva installer

-We use Cpack and NSIS to generate the installer.
+We use CPack and NSIS to generate the installer.

 **Notes:** Before generating the installer, the project has to be built by following the previous `Build from source code` section.
 The generated package is stored in the `build` folder.